smlhelp/book/src/concepts/lazy.md

 Let's say I have the function `double : int -> int` which doubles a number, and `square : int -> int`, which squares a number.
 In both **_lazy_** and **_eager_** evaluation, `double (square (double 2)) ==>* 32`.
 However, they differ in the way which they "arrive" at `32`.
+SML is an eager language, so the code (eagerly) steps as follows:

 ```sml
 val double : int -> int = fn n => 2 * n